naz2001/Thermal-Comfort-System/README.md

 ## How It Works
 <p align="justify">
 The project utilizes a network of sensors, including temperature, humidity, and ultrasonic sensors, to continuously collect environmental data.
 A camera is used to capture data on individual activities, clothing, age, and gender, which are vital factors in determining thermal comfort.
+A thermal comfort prediction model has been trained on a dataset of thermal comfort data collected from a variety of individuals under different environmental conditions.
+The model takes into account a variety of factors, including environmental conditions, individual activities, clothing choices, age, and gender.

 Machine learning models and various APIs are employed to predict clothing, activity, age, and gender-based on real-time data captured by the camera.
-A thermal comfort prediction model combines all the data to provide precise and accurate thermal comfort predictions, taking into account psychological and physiological factors.
+The thermal comfort prediction model combines all the data to provide precise and accurate thermal comfort predictions, taking into account psychological and physiological factors.
 The system will continuously capture data, predict thermal comfort, and send the results to the Azure IoT Hub.
 The data and results are visualized in the PowerBI dashboard.
 </p>

 ## Software and Hardware Used